-This key turning point in the ministry of Jesus, this mountaintop high, reflects in a very real way where we are in the church year, and perhaps even in our own faith journey.
-In the church year today is the 'turning point' between Epiphany and Lent, between the celebration of the birth and revelation of Jesus in Bethlehem, and the death and resurrection of Jesus in Jerusalem.
-I suspect all of us are at least familiar with the concept of a mountaintop high, even if we have not experienced one ourselves.
+This key turning point in the ministry of Jesus, this mountaintop high, reflects in a very real way where we are in the church year and perhaps even in our own faith journey.
+In the church year today is the 'turning point' between Epiphany and Lent, between the celebration of the birth and revelation of Jesus in Bethlehem and the death and resurrection of Jesus in Jerusalem.
+I suspect all of us are at least familiar with the concept of a mountaintop high, even if we have not experienced one.
 Those of us with a bit of seasoning will remember John Denver's song "Rocky Mountain High" expressing some of the feelings and sentiments.
-We see commercials such as the recent Lotto 649 one showing a group of women gathering for a sunrise breakfast on the peak of a mountain.
-I can still clearly remember my first time at age four looking down on clouds from the old Kicking Horse pass highway and the exhilarating excitement that day that still stays with me every time I fly.
+We see commercials showing a group of people gathered for a sunrise breakfast on the peak of a mountain.
+The exhilaration of looking out over Vancouver after a grueling ascent of the Grouse Grind overcomes (at least momentarily) the agony of the climb.

-But we do not live on mountain tops ... these experiences are transient.
-Even in the gospel account everything has changed, and yet nothing has changed.
+But we do not live on mountain tops \dots these experiences are transient.
 For Jesus, and the disciples, and for us the time comes to come down off the mountain and move back among the people, teaching and preaching, listening and forgiving and healing, all the while progressing toward that last mountain to climb - a hill with a cross.